portellam/deploy-VFIO/GUEST_SETUP_GUIDE.md

 ## About
-The purpose of this document is to inform a new or returning user how to optimize a Guest machine right n this moment, without demanding research and the time investment involved.
+The purpose of this document is to inform a new or returning user how to optimize a Guest machine right n this moment, without demanding greater research and time.

-This document does not serve to replace existing knowledge-bases suxh as the [ArchLinux Wiki](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF) the [VFIO forum (Reddit)](https://old.reddit.com/r/vfio).
+This document does not serve to replace existing knowledge-bases such as the [ArchLinux Wiki](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF) the [VFIO forum (Reddit)](https://old.reddit.com/r/vfio).
 If you have any unexpected questions, wish to fact-check, or want to expand your knowledge, then please visit these places!

 Copy and paste what you need from here and/or any example XML files, to your Guest XML file.